 Recommended Shirataki Noodle Recipes:

 Avocados are an essential part of the ketogenic diet, especially in the beginning.
 This is because avocados are high in several vitamins and minerals, including potassium.
-By increasing your potassium intake with avocados, you can help relieve many of the symptoms of the keto flu during the first few days of keto.
+By increasing your potassium intake, you can help relieve many of the symptoms of the keto flu during the first few days of keto.

 Regarding your long-term health, avocados have been found to help improve cholesterol and triglyceride levels.
 One study, for example, found that an increase in avocado consumption led to a 22% decrease in “bad” LDL cholesterol and triglycerides and an 11% increase in “good” HDL cholesterol.

-About one-half of a medium avocado contains nine grams of carbs, but seven of these are from fiber.
-This means that one-half of a medium avocado has only 2 grams of net carbs, which makes avocados one of the healthiest keto foods.
+One-half of a medium avocado contains around nine grams of carbs, but seven of these are from fiber.
+This means that each half only has 2 grams of net carbs, which makes avocados a keto-friendly and healthy option.

 Not a fan of avocados?
-Try using avocado oil.
-Although you won’t get all of the vitamins and minerals that you would by eating a full avocado, its oil contains mostly monounsaturated fat.
-This unsaturated fatty acid helps improve cholesterol levels and is so stable that it can be heated to about 500 degrees Fahrenheit without becoming rancid, which makes it a great cooking oil.
+Try using avocado oil instead.
+Although you won’t get all of the vitamins and minerals that you would by eating a full avocado, the oil contains mostly monounsaturated fat.
+This unsaturated fatty acid helps improve cholesterol levels and is stable enough to withstand high temperatures during cooking and baking.

 Recommended Keto Recipes With Avocado: